LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 For agents that have two separate logins:

-* Messaging user: Enable the ‘use the enhanced agent workspace’ permission in the profile of the user.
+* Messaging user: Enable the ‘use the enhanced Agent Workspace’ permission in the profile of the user.
 The enhanced workspace will become the default workspace for these agents.

 * Chat user: No changes to permissions are required.
 Once the user logins in, they will only see the chat workspace with the three relevant chat tabs (web visitors, web history, agents).